 She’s wonderful, even if the film is sometimes dragged down by insisting on having even sympathetic characters denigrate her early on before changing their ways.
 It’s a kind, affirming film that makes for excellent viewing, not just during the holidays but all year round.

-Content Considerations: Transphobia; brief groping; depiction of a hate crime; attempted suicide; gun violence; and nudity.
+Content Warnings: Transphobia; brief groping; depiction of a hate crime; attempted suicide; gun violence; and nudity.
 While early scenes do include casual transphobia, the film’s official subtitles also insert slurs and misgendering where they were not present in the original dialogue.

 Suggested Age Range: 15 and up